A record of settlement is created either by:

 Following a mediation meeting

 If agreement is reached in a mediation meeting, then the mediator usually writes down what is agreed (the terms of the agreement) and gets the parties to sign this.
-This is call the record of settlement.
+This is called the record of settlement.

 The mediator is not allowed to sign a settlement in which a party agrees to give up minimum entitlements provided in employment law; in these situations, the mediator will provide advice about options.